Easy Fresh Mint Tea Recipe

 For a vegan version, substitute honey with maple syrup, agave or brown sugar.

 To make an iced mint tea, allow the brewed tea to cool down and then refrigerate for 3-4 hours or until you are ready to serve.
-Pour over a glass with ice and few mint leaves.
+Pour over a glass with ice cubes and a few mint sprigs.
+Enjoy iced tea on hot summer days.

 The best part of this tea is that it’s so easy to make yourself and it tastes absolutely delicious on its own without any add-ons.
 All it requires is a cup of water, few fresh mint leaves, a saucepan to brew the tea and 5 minutes of your time.
 The key is to tear up the mint leaves to infuse maximum flavour.